total-typescript/total-typescript-book/book-content/chapters/12-the-weird-parts.md

 In this case, TypeScript shows an error when we try to pass the `Song` class itself to the `playSong` function.
 This is because `Song` is a class, and not an instance of the class.

-So, classes exists in both the type and value worlds, and represents an instance of the class when used as a type.
+So, classes exist in both the type and value worlds, and represent an instance of the class when used as a type.

 ### Enums